-Similar to the linear interferometer with two single photons, as previously discussed in Sec. \ref{2lin}, information about the generated photon structure and the interferometer delay cannot be gained via measurements of the singles count rates.
+Similar to the linear interferometer with two single photons, as previously discussed in Sec. \ref{2lin}, information about the generated photon structure and the interferometer delay cannot be gained via measurements of the mean number photon.

-Nevertheless, some information about the photon structure can be revealed by the second-order measurements.
-For simplicity, let us consider a Gaussian approximation for the PDC process, including the potential presence of spectral filters (see appendix \ref{appendix_NonGer}).
+Nevertheless, some information about the photon structure can be revealed by second-order measurements.
+For simplicity, let us consider a Gaussian approximation for the PDC process, including the potential presence of spectral filters (see Appendix \ref{appendix_NonGer}).
 The JSA of the biphoton state is then given by where $\Omega =\omega_s-\omega_{s0} = \omega_{i0}-\omega_i$ is the detuning of each photon from their central frequency, $\sigma = \sqrt{2\ln(2)}\left( \Delta \tau \right)^{-1}$ is again related to the bandwidth of either photons, and $\Delta \tau_{0}$ is the temporal walk-off acquired by the two photons when generated inside the nonlinear stage.
 In this case, the coincidences between the two outputs of such an interferometer are given as \cite{CamposPRA1990,Walmsley1997}

 It shows that the width of the HOM dip is proportional to the photon's temporal bandwidth $\Delta \tau$.
-The position of the minimum in this dip is related to the temporal walk-off $ \Delta\tau_{0}$ of the generated bi-photon state, the sign of which is determined by which photon is delayed.
+The position of the minimum in this dip is related to the temporal walk-off $ \Delta\tau_{0}$ of the generated biphoton state, the sign of which is determined by which photon is delayed.

-This interferometer shows a number of interesting features.
-As was the case for the linear interferometer with single-photon pair input, one observes that the singles count rates are constant.
-The singles counts is independent of the delay, and the number of counts is given by the average nonlinear photon-pair generation rate, i.e., $\left\langle n_a \right\rangle= \left\langle n_b \right\rangle=1$.
-Similarly, the coincidence counts do vary as the arm delay in the interferometer is varied, but the resulting profile, the well-studied HOM dip, is very different.
+This seminonlinear interferometer shows a number of interesting features.
+As was the case for the linear interferometer with single-photon pair input, one observes that the mean photon numbers are constant.
+The mean number photon is independent of the delay, and the mean number is given by the average nonlinear photon-pair generation rate, i.e., $\left\langle n_a \right\rangle= \left\langle n_b \right\rangle=1$.
+Similarly, the coincidence probability does vary as the arm delay in the interferometer is varied, but the resulting profile, the well-studied HOM dip, is very different.
 The minimum of the HOM dip is found at $\Delta t = -\Delta \tau_0$, corresponding to the situation where the generated photons arrive at the analyzer BS simultaneously.
-It has been shown in previous work \cite{Walmsley1997} that both the width of the HOM dip and visibility are related to the exchange symmetry of the generated photons.
+It has been shown in a previous work \cite{Walmsley1997} that both the width of the HOM dip and visibility are related to the exchange symmetry of the generated photons.